mu-majid/Microservices-Nodejs-React/GitTix/README.md

     - Create a ticket scenario:

-    1. Create ticket object & event object in service DB [THIS SHOULD BE A DB TRANSACTION].
+    1. Create ticket object & event object in service DB (has collection for tickets and collection for events) [THIS SHOULD BE A DB TRANSACTION].
     2. Cronjob (watcher) polling the service's db for newly created events to publish them to NATS.

   - This eliminates data integrity issues that might arise if we created ticket object but failed to publish event for whatever reason.